 If you wish to receive a diploma, see here.

 For information on participating in commencement, see here.

-For information on completion/commencement deadlines, see here.
+For information on completion/commencement deadlines, see here (for Master's degree).

-Preliminary Exams
+Preliminary Exam

-The fourth degree milestone is preliminary exams ("prelims"), consisting of a written component and oral defense.
+The fourth degree milestone is the preliminary exam ("prelims"), consisting of a written component and oral defense.
 You are expected to complete and pass your prelims by the end of your third year.